wjcx-zh/cpp-docs.zh-tw/docs/porting/visual-cpp-change-history-2003-2015.md

     -   _winver

--   下列函式已移除。 請改用 Windows API 函式 GetVersion 或 GetVersionEx︰
+-   The following functions have been removed.
+Use the Windows API functions GetVersion or GetVersionEx instead:

     -   _get_osplatform